chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 data engineers and analysts to transform data in data pipelines.
 It works by turning the results of SELECT statements into tables in the data warehouse.

-In our previous class, we created a data product by turning a SELECT statement against the dimensional model in the Music Festival database:
+In our previous class, we created a data product by executing a CREATE TABLE ...
+AS SELECT statement against the dimensional model in the Music Festival database:

 ```sql
 DROP TABLE IF EXISTS analytics.avg_ticket_price_above_25;